nsbawden/dAc-ajax-node/README.md

 ````
 Alternativly use [nave](https://github.com/isaacs/nave) which simply and easily installs and uses any node.js version.

-QUnit based tests are automatically compiled using google closure with -advanced option
+QUnit based tests are run-time dynamically compiled using google closure with `-advanced`
 to veryify that the libaray is fully closure compilable.